Sean-Flanagan1/portfolio-capstone-nfl/README.md

 Should teams punt or go for it on fourth down?

 I wanted to see if teams should punt or go for it on fourth down.
-One that bothers me when watching sports is when the announcer says that the coach made a smart decision not getting caught up in the moment when they punt the ball when it is a fourth and one.
+One thing that bothers me when watching football is when the announcer says that the coach made a smart decision not getting caught up in the moment when they punt the ball when it is a fourth and one.
 I wanted to do my own research to find out if the announcer is right.

 ## Executive Summary